Cockroaches becoming near-impossible to kill, scientists say

-SAN FRANCISCO (KRON) – Next time you try to squash a cockroach or spray it to death with a repellent of sorts, you may have to try a little harder than that!
+SAN FRANCISCO (KRON/CNN) – Next time you try to squash a cockroach or spray it to death with a repellent of sorts, you may have to try a little harder than that!

 That’s because cockroaches are getting a lot tougher and are developing cross-resistance to a number of insecticides, according to a new study published in the Scientific Reports journal.